 The city remained a relatively quiet backwater until 1854 when gold was discovered.
-San Françisco was already a bustling port, as the port had been moved from Montréi to San Françisco due to its better harbor areas and more protected bay.
+San Françisco was already growing in importance as a port, due to its better harbor areas and more protected bay compared to the capital at Montréi.
 However, the discovery of gold allowed the government of Montréi to improve the port, which allowed it to open up trade with other nations, primarily Japan (which was seen by western eyes as an incredible opportunity).
 When Montréi offered mining and trade deals to Japan, the Japanese sent their ships only to the port in San Françisco, bringing along with them much desired porcelains and silks.
-The Japanese who came over frequently stayed and built a large community in the city Called Nihonmatxi (the Japanese are the largest non-Latino ethnicity in the city, roughly 1/3 of the city population).
+The Japanese who came over frequently stayed and built a large community in the city called Nihonmatxi (the Japanese are the largest ethnic group in the city, comprising roughly 1/3 of the city population).
 Other nations soon followed and San Françisco became a prosperous city by 1863.

 This prosperity also lead to a building boom.
 Since traditional materials were scarce, such as adobe for buildings, wood was shipped from the lumber mills to the south and east of San Françisco to provide building materials.
 By 1871, the building boom had expanded San Françisco to fill 2/3 of the area it does today, with buildings made entirely of wood.
 The drawback to all of these wooden buildings were their succeptibility to fire.
 Since 1854, the city experienced about 6 fires, none of which destroyed much of the city, but in 1879, a disastrous fire swept through the city, burning down 90% of the city, leaving only older adobes and stone buildings standing.